Paul Gosselin (2020)

 In chapters 11 and 12 Ruse compares Christian theology to Darwinian theology on a variety of points such as the meaning of life, eschatology (the end of time), the afterlife and the understanding of suffering.
 Ruse, of course does NOT use the expression “Darwinian theology”.
 That would be too revealing.
 Ruse is VERY careful to steer away from most of the implications of his “dangerous idea”, that is seriously looking into the scientific status of the theory of evolution.

 As Ruse works his way through 19th and 20th century Enlightenment-influenced literature that parades the sins of Christians it should come to no surprise that there is no hint of self-criticism of the sins that could be connect to the Darwin’s materialistic origins myth.
-This isn't too surprising as while the Judeo-Christian belief system contains the concept of repentance one finds no such doctrine in any of the ideologies derived from the Enlightenment (such as Darwin’s materialistic origins myth).
+This isn't too surprising as while the Judeo-Christian belief system contains the concept of confession of sins and repentance one finds no comparable doctrine in any of the ideologies derived from the Enlightenment (such as Darwin’s materialistic origins myth).
 The “Enlightened” never need to reflect on their sins or repent seeing someone else is always at fault.

 Predictably, in chapter 8 [Race and Class] Ruse totally sidesteps evolutionary racism and yet accuses Christianity of racism despite the fact that the race concept is NOT found in the Bible and actually has roots in Greek thinking, then being taken up and developed by the Enlightenment...
 Yet the race concept is right there on the title page of the Origin (in the subtitle...).
 But evolutionists in this day have forgotten all about that...
 Regarding an understanding of evil in human existence, Darwinians have little to offer beyond “Get used to it”.
 The brutal events of the 20th century (along with a 25 year sentence in the Gulag) forced Russian writer Alexandr Solzhenitsyn to reflect on such matters and rejecting knee-jerk Enlightenment psychological ruts he famously wrote in his Gulag Archipelago that the fault-line of evil and sin runs much closer to home than we’d like to admit...
 (1973: 168)